datacamp/courses-introduction-to-python/chapter4.md

 The Python script on the right already includes code to print out informative messages with the different summary statistics.
 Can you finish the job?

 *** =instructions
 - The code to print out the mean height is already included.
 Complete the code for the median height.
+Replace `None` with the correct code.
 - Use [`np.std()`](http://docs.scipy.org/doc/numpy-1.10.0/reference/generated/numpy.median.html) on the first column of `np_baseball` to calculate `stddev`.
+Replace `None` with the correct code.
 - Do big players tend to be heavier?
 Use [`np.corrcoef()`](http://docs.scipy.org/doc/numpy-1.10.0/reference/generated/numpy.corrcoef.html) to store the correlation between the first and second column of `np_baseball` in `corr`.
+Replace `None` with the correct code.

 *** =hint
 - Use [`np.median()`](http://docs.scipy.org/doc/numpy-1.10.0/reference/generated/numpy.median.html) to calculate the median.
 Make sure to select to correct column first!